 Share, but be careful.
 By the time your child is elementary school age, you should have a sense for whether he or she will indiscriminately share information about your family.
 So, while it’s important to be cautious, I encourage you to be as open as you can with your children about your family’s finances.
 Often, we tend to err on the side of not talking about money to our kids, perhaps out of embarrassment for a current financial situation.
 However, if you are honest with your children, they will have a better understanding and response when you tell them why you cannot afford a certain thing they desire.
 Trust your kids.

-Saving is important.
+Emphasize that saving is important.
 Find specific examples in your family’s life where you are saving for a particular goal.
 Explain why the goal is important, rather than just resorting to the old saw that we are “saving for a rainy day.”